Drs. John & Julie Gottman, Ph.D.

 John Gottman, Ph.D. has spent 42 years studying couples and has learned to predict with over a 90% accuracy rate, which couples would end up happy, unhappy or divorced, based on this research.

-Over 40 years of research tells us what works and what doesn't.
+This research tells us what works and what doesn't.
 And we can now teach you successful ways to connect to each other.

 It isn't hard to learn, but it takes practice applying it to your relationship.
 Not brilliant insight, earth-shaking empathy, or remarkable patience.